zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void AudioMixingFinishedHandler ();
 ```

-The SDK triggers this callback when the playback of the audio mixing file is finished.
+This callback is triggered when the playback of the audio mixing file is finished.

 #### Audio Route Changed Callback (AudioRouteChangedHandler)